Clumsynite/send-mail/README.md

 # send-mail

 API built using Nodemailer to send emails.
-Built form contact forms.
+Built for contact forms.